-If you’re selling houses you’re obviously interested in ones that will appeal to the widest audience possible.
-Houses similar in size and style, and with similar floor plans, have a greater chance of a quick sale.
+If you’re selling houses you want to appeal to the widest audience possible.
+Houses with tried and true size and style, and with similar floor plans, have a greater chance of a quick sale.

-And yet I’m routinely asked by my clients to include things that they haven’t been able to find in “spec” homes or online house plans.
+I’m routinely asked by my clients to include things that they haven’t been able to find in “spec” homes or online house plans.
 Things like a decent-sized laundry room and mudroom.
 Things that families need, like a walk-in pantry.

-And maybe in a big way.
+And maybe in a very big way, too.

-About fifteen years ago, I was hired to create a custom home for a client on a difficult property (the last lot available, the one that no one wanted) in a very nice subdivision.
+Some years ago, I was hired to create a custom home for a client on a difficult property (the last lot available, the one that no one wanted) in a very nice subdivision.

 This client had some specific needs, including accommodating a handicapped family member.
 We designed an unusual home with a screened porch facing the street, no formal entry foyer, a first-floor home office that converted to a handicapped-accessible bedroom, and a garage you could park sideways in.